prof-rossetti/intro-to-python/exercises/web-service/README.md

 Continue following the README instructions to run each of the Python scripts locally and see them produce their desired results.
 Check your email inbox to verify you are receiving the emails.

+> FYI: the email is getting sent via SendGrid.
+For more info, see these notes about the [the `sendgrid` package](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/python/packages/sendgrid.md).

 > FYI: the email content is being formatted as HTML.
-For any students who are not familiar with HTML, see this [Quick HTML Reference](https://www.w3schools.com/html/html_basic.asp)!
+For any students who are not familiar with HTML, see these reference documents about [Basic HTML](https://www.w3schools.com/html/html_basic.asp) and [HTML Lists](https://www.w3schools.com/html/html_lists.asp)!

 ### Deploying to Production